Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

 There are some subjects which should be avoided at the job site, regardless of the workers’ knowledge of each other.
 These topics can have legal consequences or result in an employee being fired.
 In some cases, merely mentioning the topics below can also lead to increased tensions in the workplace.
 However, this is not a complete list of conversations to be avoided or limited.
 For this reason, when in doubt about what is an appropriate conversation on the job, communicate with your supervisor or contact your personnel staff.

 - Politics.
 Discussing politics can be a quagmire of problems.
-People make up businesses, and everyone may have a thought about political ideology.
+Views on political ideology can be diverse and a source of conflict.
 Keep these discussions to a minimum.

 Factors Which Influence Our Casual Conversations at Work